 Batch marking by laser of PCB boards is key in traceability for the electronics sector, particularly with the move towards barcodes and ID matrix marking.

 Lasering can create potentially harmful airborne contaminants depending on the substrate and laser parameters.
-These emissions can be solid particles, liquid droplets or vapours/gases and can be particularly hazardous to respiratory functions.
-In the case of PCBs, the health risk is likely to be associated with inhaling fibres.
+These emissions can be solid particles, liquid droplets, or vapors/gases.

 Conformal coating, including spray coating

-Conformal coating protects PCBs from ingress of dust and moisture – a process likely to involve organic chemicals (e.g. cyclohexane, xylene, etc.), which will give off hazardous fume and mist, but which can be properly controlled by BOFA filtration technology.
+Conformal coating protects PCBs from the ingress of dust and moisture – a process likely to involve organic chemicals (e.g. cyclohexane, xylene, etc.), which will give off potentially hazardous fume and mist.

 In addition, a lot of businesses apply coatings by means of aerosol sprays which use a propane/butane propellant.